 One scoop each of chocolate, strawberry, and vanilla ice cream on a split banana with a garnish of three different syrups, chopped nuts, whipped cream, and the essential red maraschino cherry with its stem.

 Over the years, splits became more elaborate.
-You will find some very fancy creations among the old fashioned banana split recipes above, such as the Lobster Delight.
+You will find some very fancy creations among the homemade banana split recipes above, such as the Lobster Delight.